Authority, Cultural Conservatism, Dictionary, Language, Rhetoric, Semantics, Semiotics, Vocabulary, Words

 I have long since lost track of the number of times someone has told me what this or that word means according to ‘thuh dictionary’.
 It could be any word, but frankly, the most common ones to land me in front of the court of lexicography are ‘homophobia’ and ‘atheism’.
 Significantly, I don’t think many of the people who launch into this sort of dictionary-whinging gambit have even looked up the words they hold court over.
 If you ask them which dictionary, they will often tell you ‘Websters’, as if that meant a damned thing!

-Dictionary-Whinging (Sorta verb-like) Pronounce the g like a j, dammit.
+Dictionary-Whinging (Sorta verb-like, but more gerundy) Pronounce the g like a j, dammit.
 It means being a jerk, but a certain kind of jerk. …a jerk with or over a dictionary.

 Sometimes folks will invoke the power of ‘Merriam-Webster‘.
 This at least is a real entity, a branch of Encyclopaedia Britannica, so that will at least tell us something about the source, but it doesn’t do much to pin down the book in question.
 As to the name ‘Webster’s’?
 That is in the public domain.
 Anybody can publish a Webster’s Dictionary.
 You, me, the homeless guy down the street could write out a couple definitions and call it a “Webster’s Dictionary” Hell I could translate my cats noises and call it a Webster’s Dictionary.